Graduate Studies Reports Access

 4. Students will prepare a manuscript to submit for publication.

-Reading/Discussion Groups: Students will participate in Reading Discussion Group(s) each week.
+- Learning Outcomes: Reading/Discussion Groups: Students will participate in Reading Discussion Group(s) each week.
 They will have read each of their peers’ posts on Blackboard and in small groups create a synthesis of that week’s reading.
 Each week will be added to the previous weeks’ discussions and synthesis.

 Writing Groups: Students will participate in writing groups throughout the semester.
 The purpose of their participation is to revise their manuscript prior to submitting it for publication.
 Each manuscript will have been revised at least five times.